 METRO focuses strategically on creating additional customer value for the wholesale business.
 The objective is to increase the company value sustainably.
 This principle is also reflected in our internal management system.
 METRO uses the key performance figures described in the following for the planning, management and control of our business activities.
-Selected key performance indicators of our management system (like-for-like sales growth, EBITDA and Return on Capital Employed) form the basis for the Management Board’s variable remuneration component.
+Selected key performance indicators of our management system (sales growth, EBITDA and Return on Capital Employed) form the basis for the Management Board’s variable remuneration component.

 Key performance indicators describing the earnings position

 Other important key performance indicators of METRO are the profit or loss for the period and the earnings per share.
-These key performance indicators ensure that the tax and net financial result are given consideration in addition to the operational result and thereby allow for a holistic assessment of METRO’S earnings position from the perspective of the shareholders.
+These key performance indicators ensure that the tax and net financial result are given consideration in addition to the operational result and thereby allow for a holistic assessment of METRO’s earnings position from the perspective of the shareholders.

 Key performance indicators relating to the financial and asset position

-The management of METRO’S financial and asset position aims at sustainably assuring liquidity and arranging cost-effective sources for the financing requirements of our subsidiaries.
+The management of METRO’s financial and asset position aims at sustainably assuring liquidity and arranging cost-effective sources for the financing requirements of our subsidiaries.